-If you have ever shopped for succulents, you have likely seen a chocolate soldier plant.
-Chocolate soldiers are extremely popular houseplants because they are so easy to care for.
-They are sold at most nurseries, garden centers, and plant shops, and are easily identifiable because slow-growing Kalanchoe tomentosa is characterized by blue-green fuzzy leaves that are rimmed with dark red or chocolate brown.
-Chocolate soldier plants come in many sizes, from small to nearly 2.5-feet tall.
+If you have ever shopped for succulents, you have likely seen a chocolate soldier plant (Kalanchoe tomentosa).
+Chocolate soldier plants, also commonly called panda plant, are extremely popular houseplants because they are so easy to care for, as well as attractive and rather cute.
+They are sold at most nurseries, garden centers, and plant shops.
+It's easy to identify chocolate soldier; just look for the succulent with pale-green leaves covered with grayish-white fuzz and rimmed with chocolate brown spots.
+Chocolate soldier plants come in many sizes, from small to nearly 2 feet tall.

-Luckily, slow-growing chocolate soldier succulents are not prone to any serious pests or diseases.
-Watch out for common houseplant pests and diseases such as mealybugs, scale, leaf spot, and spider mites.
+Luckily, slow-growing chocolate soldier succulents are not prone to any serious pests or diseases, beyond occasional mealybugs or spider mites.
 These small, hardy succulents will thrive year-round planted in pots inside your home.

 |Botanical Name||Kalanchoe tomentosa|

 Chocolate Soldier Care

 Chocolate soldier plants are vertical-growing succulents in the Crassulaceae family that are native to Madagascar.
 They are easy succulents to care for, and they require at least 6 hours of sunlight to grow well.
 Chocolate soldier plants thrive indoors as houseplants, although they hardly ever bloom when grown indoors.
 In areas outside USDA garden zones 9 to 11, they can be placed outdoors during the summer, but will need to be brought indoors once temperatures begin to drop in the fall.

 Chocolate soldier plants appreciate bright, indirect light.
 Kalanchoe tomentosa does not do well in direct sun and is susceptible to leaf burn.
 If you notice that your chocolate soldier plant is getting leggy, however, move it to a brighter location.